dd32/td-gh-ex/readme.txt

 == Description ==

 Twentysixteen child theme with toppings.
-The theme is now Visual Composer friendly, has full width page templates and has the added options to change fonts and colors (header + social icons).
+The theme is now Visual Composer and Elementor friendly, has full width page templates and has the added options to change fonts and colors (header + social icons).
+You can see a live demo at: https://demos.websitehelper.co.uk/wordpress/vc-2016/

 == Installation ==